Stock Report: Lifeless Packers Fall at Home to Carolina

-The Green Bay Packers played their first 12:00 game at Lambeau Field today, and just their second on the season.
+GREEN BAY, Wis. – The Green Bay Packers played their first noon game at Lambeau Field on Sunday, and just their second on the season.

 Here’s our weekly risers and fallers from the Packers’ second loss of the season.